 The Federalism Index aims to measure a number of Key Indicators over the next 5-10 years.
-Preview the projects we are working on below or go directly to the Federalism Dashboard to get started.
+Preview the projects we are working on below or go directly to the FIP Classroom to get started.

 The concentration of regulatory power in the federal government over the last 100 years has raised numerous concerns related to efficiency, effectiveness, and accountability.
 Measuring variation in regulations provides a perspective on American federalism that can not be captured in other standard measures.